ingadhoc/stock/stock_usability/README.rst

 #.
 Add partner field on procurement group form view.
 Also allow to search procurements by group
 #.
 Add button on moves to destination pickings
 #.
 We create a new group "Allow picking cancellation", only users with that right can cancel pickings or validate without back orders
+#.
+Add in the pikcing return wizard a field with the reason for the return and then bring that field to internal notes in the created picking.

 Installation
 ============